British Overseas citizen: Rights and privileges

 British Overseas citizens are exempted from obtaining a visa or entry certificate when visiting the United Kingdom for less than six months.
 They are eligible to apply for two-year working holiday visas and do not face annual quotas or sponsorship requirements.
 When travelling in other countries, they may seek British consular protection.
 BOCs are not considered foreign nationals when residing in the UK and are entitled to certain rights as Commonwealth citizens.
 These include exemption from registration with local police, voting eligibility in UK elections, and the ability to enlist in the British Armed Forces.
 British Overseas citizens are also eligible to serve in non-reserved Civil Service posts, be granted British honours, receive peerages, and sit in the House of Lords.
 If given indefinite leave to remain (ILR), they are eligible to stand for election to the House of Commons and local government.
 ILR status usually expires if an individual leaves the UK and remains abroad for over two years, but this limitation does not apply to BOCs.
 Prior to 2002, BOCs who entered the UK on a work permit were automatically given indefinite leave to remain.

 BOCs may become British citizens by registration, rather than naturalisation, after residing in the United Kingdom for more than five years and possessing ILR for more than one year.
 Registration confers citizenship otherwise than by descent, meaning that children born outside of the UK to those successfully registered will be British citizens by descent.
 Becoming a British citizen has no effect on BOC status; BOCs may also simultaneously be British citizens.
 BOCs who were Hong Kong residents and had no other nationality on 3 February 1997 may also register for citizenship without UK residence requirements.
 Applicants who successfully register in this way become British citizens by descent and cannot pass citizenship to their children born outside of the UK.
 Remaining BOCs who do not hold and have not lost any other nationality on or after 4 July 2002 are entitled to register as British citizens.
-There are about 12,000 people who continue to be BOCs and hold active British passports with the status.
+As of 2025, there are about 10,000 people who continue to be BOCs and hold valid British passports with the status.